pappijx/legoblocks/apps/docs/src/pages/Introduction/intro.md

 # Lego Blocks

-**@legoblocks** is a modular React component library designed to provide developers with a comprehensive collection of reusable, **headless UI components**.
+**@legoblock** is a modular React component library designed to provide developers with a comprehensive collection of reusable, **headless UI components**.
 The library follows a **"headless" architecture pattern**, meaning it delivers core functionality and state management logic **without enforcing any specific styling or visual presentation**.

 ---